Parent Coaching

 About Me

-My name is Aja Cerone.
+My name is Aja Lessard.
 I have my M.A. in Clinical Psychology, B.A. in Psychology and B.S. in Human Services.
 Prior to becoming a stay at home mom, I provided therapeutic services to neurodiverse children, teens and adults along with their caregivers for nearly a decade.
 In that time I worked in schools, the community and at a clinic to help meet the needs of families.
 Now I homeschool my three neurodivergent children, advocate for more inclusive schools and help other families on their journeys.

 I know that parenting a neurodivergent child quickly becomes a full time job.
 On top of the actual parenting pieces there are countless school meetings and specialist appointments, in addition to the never-ending phone calls, emails and forms.
 Going through this process three times I have found ways to make the process less stressful and enjoy sharing those tips with other families.